astonstudentjo/Zeeshan/notes.md

 run the command php artisan serve
 Copy the url presented
-Paste the url into your browser and you should see the site.
+Paste the url into your browser and you should see the site. you can delete the "test" laravel project now that you have the vendor folder and .env file.